Agendas - 2014

 Larry graduated from Lincolnton High School and attended Western Carolina University, Gaston College, and Catawba Valley Community College.

 Larry was elected to his first 4-year term on the Alexander County Board of Commissioners on November 2, 2004.
 He was re-elected in 2008 and again in 2012.

 County Manager & Clerk to the Board

-& Rick French
+Jamie Starnes & Rick French

 The Clerk to the Board’s duties include documenting and preparing minutes for the monthly Commissioner’s Meetings, as well as other scheduled meetings that the County Commissioners are in attendance.
 The Clerk to the Board also maintains appointments for county boards and committees, maintains the minutes and agendas on the county web page, maintains county ordinance books, assists the County Manager in daily procedures, and performs other activities directly related to actions of the County Commissioners.

-The Alexander County Manager is Rick French, has served as manager since April 1999.
+The Alexander County Manager is Rick French.
+He has served as manager since April 1999.
 The Board of Commissioners designates a County Manager to serve as the head administrator to all departments under the Board’s authority.
 The County Manager’s duties include supervision of all county departments, boards, agencies, and all activities performed by each including budget expenditures; preparation of the annual county budget; and supervision of all County officers and any other duties as required by the County Commissioners.
 The County Manager consults with the County Attorney on a regular basis and keeps the County Commissioners informed of all aspects of county government and issues at hand.